The ELI Approach

 The performance criteria for each certificate are listed below.

-- If a student decides to leave the ELI program without passing the undergraduate exams (ACT, DRP, and GWE), he/she would get a Certificate of Attendance.
+- If a student has been in the program for at least one semester and then decides to leave the ELI program the following semester, he/she would get a Certificate of Attendance.

-- If a student decides to continue his/her studies at the ELI program until he/she passes the undergraduate exams, then he/she would get a Certificate of Completion and he/she would be qualified to apply to an undergraduate program at Gallaudet University.
+- If a student decides to continue his/her studies at the ELI program until he/she passes the ACT or TOEFL exams and is accepted to the undergraduate school, ISSP, or the graduate school at Gallaudet University respectively, then he/she would get a Certificate of Completion.
+The ACT is an undergraduate and ISSP admission test at Gallaudet University.
+The TOEFL is a graduate admission test at Gallaudet University.

-- Students who have been accepted to an undergraduate or graduate program at Gallaudet University and showed exceptional performance at the ELI program also are awarded a Certificate of Recognition.
+- Students who have been accepted to an undergraduate, ISSP, or graduate program at Gallaudet University and showed exceptional performance at the ELI program also are awarded a Certificate of Recognition.